contanpe/PSCI/Theory Paper.md

 #### The Speed of Light

-The PSCI framework implicitly derives c from ϕ and e via the static plenum geometry e{iϕ} = cos⁡ϕ + i sin⁡ϕ.
+The PSCI framework implicitly derives c from ϕ and e via the plenum geometry and √5/2.
 If you recall:

       The following growth patterns emerge at the 2D axis:
       - r = e^{θ ⋅ lnɸ/2π} (golden spiral),

-The phase velocity of the golden spiral, matches electromagnetic wave propagation in vacuo:

-      c = (ln φ) / (2π) · τ⁻¹ ≈ 3 × 10⁸ m/s
+(Elaborate and create a speed of light formula with decimal exactitude of 15 decimals)

 This implies that the photon as a "particle" does not exist, and does not have a set rate of movement.
 It's tied to the variable negentropic constant: which defines simply, the threshold at wherein a set frequency turns a wave negentropic.